udda/multiload-ng/README.md

+## Disclaimer
+All product names, logos and brands are property of their respective owners.
+All company, product and service names used in this software are for identification purposes only.
+Use of these names, logos, and brands does not imply endorsement, and do not infringe any patent, trademark, copyright, license or any other proprietary right of any third party.

 ## Credits
-- FSF and creators of original Multiload applet (see AUTHORS file), for giving me a starting point
+- FSF and creators of original Multiload applet (see AUTHORS file), for giving a good starting point
 - Translators, for sending me always up-to-date translations.
 Read their names in *About* dialog, in git commits comments, or looking at the source, in the PO file headers
 - Beta testers, for reporting bugs that I would have never discovered, because they didn't happen in any of my systems.
 Now these bugs are all gone, thanks to them.
 Some translators also helped me with testing.